UXDProtocol/uxd-program/README.md

 ---

-## Codebase org

-The program (smart contract) is contained in `programs/uxd/`.
-Its instructions are in `programs/uxd/src/instructions/`.

-The project follows the code org as done in [Jet protocol](https://github.com/jet-lab/jet-v1) codebase.

-The project uses `Anchor` for safety, maintainability and readability.

-The project relies on `Mango Markets` [program](https://github.com/blockworks-foundation/mango-v3), a decentralized derivative exchange platform build on Solana, and controlled by a DAO.

-This program contains 2 set of instructions, one permissionned and one permissionless.
-Permissionned instruction are called by [our DAO](https://governance.uxd.fi/dao/UXP).

----

 ## Testing strategy with CI

 Four workflow would be kick started for PR branches merging to `main` and `v*.*`.